 Senior Grants Officer

 |Districts 24, 25, 26 and 30 (Queens North)||Dragomira Koleva||Senior Grants Officer|

 |Districts 27,28 and 29(Queens South)||Dragomira Koleva||Senior Grants Officer||718-391-8248|

 - Census Bureau: Provides demographic, economic and statistical data on neighborhoods and communities throughout the country.

 - Congressional districts and members: Searchable by zip code and address.

-- Other Than Personal Services: Descriptions of allowable purchases by object code and expenditure/budget.
+- Other Than Personal Services and Other Than Personal Services Summary: Descriptions of allowable purchases by object code and expenditure/budget.